Cito Gaston turns 78 today.

 Being a black player, coming up in the ‘60s through the Atlanta Braves system, it must have been, at the very least, interesting.
 I’m sure he has some stories to tell.
 Between that and winning two World Series as manager of the Jays, you would think there is a good book in his life story.

 He has an 894-837 record as a manager, all with the Blue Jays.
 He led us to 5 first-place finishes and, of course, 2 World Series wins.
 Interestingly, he only had 26 ejections in his managerial career, at least to me.
 I remember him saying that he was more valuable to the team if he could stay on the bench instead of watching from the clubhouse.
 I think, from memory, that the rare time they ejected him was in the attempt to keep one of his players in the game.

 Cito had strengths and weaknesses as a manager.
 He let his players play.
 He didn’t try to impress us with managerial moves.
 He didn’t like the bunt.
 And, I was told, at least in his second time around with the Jays, that he didn’t have a hit and run sign.
 Cito picked out the guys he liked and let them play.

 In his first stint as manager, he preferred the veteran players.
 But, sometimes, even after they were no longer good baseball players, he was more willing to use younger guys in his second time with the team.

-And he liked guys to pull the ball.
-I was surprised when he convinced John McDonald to go to the all-pull all-the-time style.
+And, he liked guys to pull the ball.
+The one that surprised me is when he convinced John McDonald to go to the all-pull all-the-time style.
 John did get a few homers, but pitchers seemed to catch on after a bit, and he ended up pulling balls on the ground a lot.